MisterSirCode/Perlin-Noise/README.md

 # Perlin-Noise
 Multi-Language Perlin Noise class transcribed from this Java-based class [raxod502/TerrariaClone (PerlinNoise.java)](https://github.com/raxod502/TerrariaClone/blob/master/src/PerlinNoise.java)

-I made use of this library to generate surface terrain for my game "Deepworld Remastered" in the Unity.
+I made use of this class to generate surface terrain for my game "Deepworld Remastered" in the Unity.
 (Using the C# version)

 Current Versions: